SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 <i>That is not to say I had total freedom.
 I had already made plans.
 I wanted to visit my Master in the Forgotten Hollow.
 I  had made a complete fool of myself at the holiday party.
 When the fire had broken out - I had turned tail and run.
 Like a yellow belly, I had taken flight and fled into the sky.
 I had abandoned the Count and shown myself a weakling.
 I hadn't been there when the Tremere summoned their demon and desecrated the Master's home.
 For all of my efforts to show myself worthy, when I had been needed, I had been scared shitless.</i>

 <i>I apologized profusely to my Master, but none of that could alleviate the intensity of the shame I bore.
 He smiled gently and placed his hands on my shoulders, trying to reassure me that none of it was my fault.
-The fear of fire was perfectly rational.</i>
+The fear of fire was perfectly rational, he reiterated.</i>

 <i>And still, I resolved to myself that I must be better.
-Some of the coterie had withstood their terror. <u>They</u> had been there. <u>They</u> had fought. <u>They</u> triumphed.</i>
+Some of the coterie had withstood their terror. <u>They</u> had been there. <u>They</u> had fought. <u>They</u> had triumphed.</i>

 <i>Maybe, though, I also needed to be patient with myself.
 So much had happened in these six short years.
 If I pushed myself too hard, I would break.</i>